nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 ## Send and receive the Request

 The Sender that wants to share an Attribute with the Recipient may or may not already have a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) with the Recipient.
-Depending on which is the case, a different procedure is more suitable for sending the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes):
+Depending on which is the case, a different method is more suitable for sending the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes):

 - [Request over Template]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-over-template): If there is currently no Relationship between the Sender and the Recipient, you must use this approach.
-- [Request over Message]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-over-message): This procedure is only allowed if there is already an active Relationship between the Sender and the Recipient.
+- [Request over Message]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-over-message): This procedure is only permitted if there is already an active Relationship between the Sender and the Recipient.

 In the following, we briefly describe the procedure of sending the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) created by the Sender to the Recipient separately in both cases.

 ### Request over Template

-First we consider the situation in which there is no [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between the Sender and the Recipient yet.
+We first consider the situation in which there is no [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between the Sender and the Recipient yet.
 In order for the Sender to be able to share an Attribute with the Recipient, a Relationship must first be created between them.

 For general information about establishing a Relationship between two Connectors, see the guides Prepare enmeshed onboarding package and Process received enmeshed onboarding package and create relationship.
 {: .notice--info}

 <!--- TODO: Insert links to guide "Prepare enmeshed onboarding package" and guide "Process received enmeshed onboarding package and create relationship" --->

 To initiate the establishment of a Relationship between the Sender and the Recipient and at the same time send a Request to share an Attribute with the Recipient, the Sender can create an appropriate [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate).
-In particular, it is necessary for this purpose that a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) is used in the `content` property of the RelationshipTemplate and that the RelationshipTemplateContent contains the above formulated [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) in its `onNewRelationship` property.
-After the Sender has created such a RelationshipTemplate, the Recipient can load this onto itself.
-This causes, that the Recipient receives the underlying [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) of the RelationshipTemplate as a new incoming Request.
-The Recipient can fetch this Request and read its `id` from the result of the response:
+In particular, it is necessary for this purpose that a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) is used in the `content` property of the RelationshipTemplate and that the RelationshipTemplateContent contains the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) formulated above in its `onNewRelationship` property.
+Once the Sender has created such a RelationshipTemplate, the Recipient can load it onto itself.
+This causes the Recipient to receive the underlying [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) of the RelationshipTemplate as a new incoming Request.
+The Recipient can retrieve this Request and read its `id` from the result of the response:

 | Property | Value               |
 | -------- | ------------------- |